noraworld/pokedex/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Dataset
+The pokemon dataset is located under the [data](./data) directory and written in JSON.
+You can add new pokemons, types, regions, and languages by pull request.
+Thank you for your cooperation!

 ## Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/noraworld/pokedex.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/noraworld/pokedex/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at [noraworld/pokedex](https://github.com/noraworld/pokedex).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](./CODE_OF_CONDUCT.md).

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct
-Everyone interacting in the Pokedex project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/noraworld/pokedex/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Pokedex project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](./CODE_OF_CONDUCT.md).